-Since the Resident Artist, representatives from the host site, and PCA&M plan the residency project together, much care is taken to address Pennsylvania's Arts & Humanities Standards in all art forms and to clearly articulate the goal of having the Resident Artist at the site.
+Since the Teaching Artist, representatives from the host site, and PCA&M plan the residency project together, much care is taken to address Pennsylvania's Arts & Humanities Standards in all art forms and to clearly articulate the goal of having the Teaching Artist at the site.
 Artists and teachers regularly communicate regarding the intent of the project and how to tie the art form into a specific program and/or extend it throughout the curriculum.
-Often it is not the Arts Educators who are working with the Resident Artist but, rather, the Classroom Teacher who recognizes how an artform brought to life by a practicing artist can fully illuminate a concept for students.
+Often it is not the Arts Educators who are working with the Teaching Artist but, rather, the Classroom Teacher(s) who recognize(s) how an artform brought to life by a practicing artist can fully illuminate a concept for students.
+Arts integration strategies and outcomes are a strong area of focus in all residency projects.
+As defined by the Kennedy Center "Arts Integration is an approach to teaching in which students construct and demonstrate understanding through an art form.
+Students engage in a creative process which connects an art form and another subject area and meets evolving objectives in both."